Car Financing - Dealer Auto Financing

 You should always know your credit score ahead of time before you visit a dealer to buy or lease a car

-You can get your latest free credit score online with a quick enrollment at CreditReport.com.
-Knowing your credit score will help avoid embarrassing problems.
+You can see your most recent 3-bureau credit reports and scores online with a $1 seven-day trial enrollment in CreditReport.com.
+Knowing your credit scores will help avoid embarrassing problems.
 Don't let a dealer surprise you with information about you that you don't already know about yourself.

 First-time buyers or leasers with little or no established credit history may have to use a co-signer who has a good credit history.
 The co-signer's credit allows financing to be approved but otherwise plays no part unless the buyer or leaser defaults.
 Cosigners have no part in vehicle ownership or registration.
 Cosigners are not co-owners.